aminebadraoui/MNFST-RAG-UI/README.md

-# RAG Chat Admin Dashboard - Simplified Multi-Tenant
+# MNFST RAG Admin Dashboard - Simplified Multi-Tenant

-A simplified multi-tenant RAG Chat SaaS solution built with React, TypeScript, and Supabase.
+A simplified multi-tenant MNFST RAG SaaS solution built with React, TypeScript, and Supabase.
 Perfect for self-hosting on Hostinger.

 ## 🎯 What This Is

-A streamlined multi-tenant RAG Chat system with three user roles:
+A streamlined multi-tenant MNFST RAG system with three user roles:
 - **Superadmin**: Creates and manages tenants
 - **Tenant Admin**: Manages documents, social media, and users for their tenant
 - **User**: Accesses chatbot with tenant-specific knowledge base